Review and confirm the chart of accounts file import

 - You can either go back to your original file and change the accounts and re-import the file, or confirm the import without these accounts listed.
-If you ignore the errors, you can manually add the accounts from the Chart of Accounts (during the next step).
+If you ignore the errors, you can manually add the accounts from the chart of accounts.

-- Use the guidelines for importing Xero or MYOB or BankLink accounts to investigate and correct these errors and try the import again, or confirm the import and leave the erroneous accounts behind.
+- Use the guidelines for importing Xero accounts to investigate and correct these errors and try the import again, or confirm the import and leave the erroneous accounts behind.

 - The line number in the 'Errors and changes' list tells you which line in your file to refer to if you want to go back and fix the error (note: Line 1 is the mandatory first line containing the Xero column headings).